joelberkeley/spidr/README.md

 A linear algebra and probabilistic modelling library supporting dependent types and hardware acceleration. spidr has two array types: `Tensor` is backed by XLA and uses dependent types to guarantee its shape; `Literal` is pure Idris and allows full use of dependent types.

 For installation, see [the instructions](INSTALL.md).
 We use [semantic versioning](https://semver.org/).
 See the source code for comprehensive API documentation (`src/` excluding `src/Compiler/`), and the [tutorials](tutorials) for extended discussions of spidr's architecture.
-These are [literate files](https://idris2.readthedocs.io/en/latest/reference/literate.html) and can be executed like any other source file.
+The tutorials are [literate files](https://idris2.readthedocs.io/en/latest/reference/literate.html) and can be executed like any other source file.

 ## Motivation